12kharris/spending-tracker/README.md

 ## Features
-This section outlines the various features of the MoneyTree application
+This section outlines the various features of the MoneyTree application. **If using the demo user, data has been entered from mid 2023 to May 2024**

 ### Home Page
 The home page contains content for users who do not have an account.
 All features of the application can only be used if a user has an account.
 The page uses images to show the various features of the app with a short explanation of the feature.
 The features detailed include: the monthly spending chart, the spending category Pie chart, the daily spending stacked bar chart and the adding, updating and deleting of expenditures.